 The maximum (or capped) exit fee is 36% of the ingoing contribution after 6 years of residence.
 The minimum exit fee is 6% of the ingoing contribution x 1/365 (for 1 day of residence).
-Time period from date of occupation of unit to the date the resident ceases to reside in the unit 1 year SP% of your ingoing contribution x 1 2 years SP% of your ingoing contribution x 2 3 years SP% of your ingoing contribution x 3 4 years SP% of your ingoing contribution x 4 5 years SP% of your ingoing contribution x 5 6 years SP% of your ingoing contribution x 6 7 years SP% of your ingoing contribution x 7 10 years SP% of your ingoing contribution x 7 Note: if the period of ocout on a daily basis. tion is not a whole number of years, the exit fee will be worked , ed) exit fee is the Specified Percentage "SP" (as agreed by the or) of the ingoing contribution x 7, after 7 years of residence. the Specified Percentage "SP" (as agreed by the resident and the contribution, x 1/365 (for 1 day of residence).
-11.2 What other exit costs do residents ☐ Sale costs for the unit r need to pay or contribute to? ⊠ Legal costs ⊠ Other costs: Surrender of Lease registration costs (currently \$231. stamp duty on Surrender of Lease (currently nil) Surrender of Lease registration costs (currently \$231.98) stamp duty on Surrender of Lease (currently nil) l· Part 12 - Reinstatement and renovation of the unit r 12.1 Is the resident responsible for reinstatement of the unit? the unit? when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+Time period from date of occupation of unit to the date the resident ceases to reside in the unit 1 year SP% of your ingoing contribution x 1 2 years SP% of your ingoing contribution x 2 3 years SP% of your ingoing contribution x 3 4 years SP% of your ingoing contribution x 4 5 years SP% of your ingoing contribution x 5 6 years SP% of your ingoing contribution x 6 7 years SP% of your ingoing contribution x 7 10 years SP% of your ingoing contribution x 7 Note: if the period of ocout on a daily basis. ation is not a whole number of years, the exit fee will be worked ' ed) exit fee is the Specified Percentage "SP" (as agreed by the or) of the ingoing contribution x 7, after 7 years of residence. the Specified Percentage "SP" (as agreed by the resident and the contribution, x 1/365 (for 1 day of residence).
+11.2 What other exit ☐ Sale costs for the unit need to pay or contribute to? ⊠ Legal costs • ☑ Other costs: Surrender of Lease registration costs (currently \$231.98) stamp duty on Surrender of Lease (currently nil) Part 12 - Reinstatement and renovation of the unit responsible for reinstatement of the unit when they leave the unit? fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.